Elgi Ultra explores the whole-food and plant-based diet

 Your guide to dietary tips, nutritional info and more.

 People have varied reasons for exploring plant-based and whole-food diets.
-It could be a short-term diet exploration, a recommended or prescribed dietary change or a voluntary lifestyle shift.
-A recently televised documentary titled, forks over knives, gained popularity as it focussed on aspects that made this change, above all, an anatomically better decision.
+It could be a short-term diet exploration, a recommended or prescribed dietary change, or a voluntary lifestyle shift.
+A recently televised documentary titled, forks over knives, gained popularity as it focused on aspects that made this change, above all, an anatomically better decision.

 Each individual’s metabolism and nutritional requirements are different.
 Therefore it might be misguided to say one diet is better than the other unless scientifically proven or medically required.
 In most cases, a healthy combination of foods, might be well suited.